tomperrine/unix-40bsd-vax-simh-gcp/README.md

-# vax-in-gcp
+# unix-40bsd-vax-simh-gcp (renamed from vax-in-gcp)
 tooling to automagically create a running BSD system on a VaX-11 using simh in GCP

-This software creates a full functional 4 BSD) system running on an emulated VAX (using SIMH) in the Google Cloud (GCP).
+This software creates a full functional 4.0 BSD) system running on an emulated VAX (using SIMH) in the Google Cloud (GCP).

 This uses several scripts and configuration files: